JadhavLab/CommSub/README.md

 # CommunicationSubspace
-Examine the effect of rhythms on the standard communication subspace
+Examine the effect of rhythms on the standard communication subspace.

-The overarching script where most of the magic happens is `TheScript.m`.
+The overarching script where most of the magic happens is `META_SCRIPTS/TheScript.m`.

 (Documentation coming soon.)